Pierre-Sassoulas/pylint/doc/user_guide/configuration/all-options.rst

    </details>

+.. _Imports_configuration:

 ``Imports`` **Checker**
 -----------------------
+:ref:`See the description of the checker itself <pylint.extensions.imports>`.

 --allow-any-import-level
 """"""""""""""""""""""""
 *List of modules that can be imported at any level, not just the top level one.*